Search String

 IO: Into Oblivion Commodore 64 1988

 Kinetic Design released IO: Into Oblivion for the Commodore 64 in 1988.
-IO is a difficult side-scrolling shooter that features some of the best graphics on the Commodore 64.
+Named after the Jovian moon, IO is a difficult side-scrolling shooter that features some of the best graphics on the Commodore 64.
+IO is a single-player or 2-player alternating Salamander-like.

 IO was programmed by Doug Hare, drawn by Bob Stevenson and composed by David Whittaker.
-IO's weapons system consits of smart bombs that can be shot for weapon upgrades and orbs that increase the ship's defense.
-IO Bosses:
+IO's weapons system consists of smart bombs that can be shot for weapon upgrades and orbs that increase the ship's defense.
+The orbs can be manipulated into broad or concentrated fire.

 Armalyte Commodore 64 1988: Delta 2